andydandy74/ClockworkForDynamo/README.md

 #Clockwork for Dynamo#

 Clockwork is a collection of custom nodes for the [Dynamo](http://www.dynamobim.org) visual programming environment which can be downloaded from Dynamo's [package manager](http://www.dynamopackages.com).
 Currently it consists of some 200+ nodes that were previously published in a number of separate packages.
-My reasoning is that keeping all nodes in asingle package will make updates easier and reduce package dependencies.
-I had never set out to build so many custom nodes – somehow it just happened (most of them are by-products of my research and teaching activities).
+My reasoning is that keeping all nodes in a single package will make updates easier and reduce package dependencies.
+I had never set out to build so many custom nodes â€“ somehow it just happened (most of them are by-products of my research and teaching activities).

 #State of migration#